kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 !
 ```

-The port where the Target switch will be connected needs for this lab to be connected as a trunk as part of a Port Channel.
+In this exercise, the port where the Target switch connects is a layer two trunk as part of a Port Channel.

 ```
 !